 • Some people shoot with the same camera and lens every day – it is part of their discipline for the year.
 Others like to shoot with as many different pieces of gear as possible to find out what they should invest in at year’s end.
 Both are a benefit.
 Opting for the former allows you to master your tools while the latter gives you more general gear knowledge.

 See how easily your photography will improve over time with this structured project that allows you to still make your own rules.
 You’ll break bad habits and foster good ones.
 Better yet, you don’t have to start on January 1st!
 You can pick up a Photo-a-Day personal challenge year-round!
-If you’re a veteran Photo-a-Day participant, share your tips, lists, and resources in the comments below.
-Before you go, visit these pages for more info:
+If you’re a veteran photo-a-day participant, share your tips, lists, and resources in the comments below.

 All photographs used with permission by the photographers, who are all actual 365 project participants.